SantiagoWL117/Migration-Strategy/Course-Fix-Progress.md

 **Action Taken:** SKIP - Restaurant no longer on our platform.
 Do not proceed with course assignment.

+#### The Greek Flame and Pizza (Restaurant ID: 725)
+**Status:** ⚠️ SKIPPED - Already assigned but SUSPICIOUSLY LOW DISH COUNT **Date:** 2025-11-03

+**Details:**
+- Total dishes: 7 ⚠️ (Very low for a Greek restaurant & pizza place)
+- Dishes with course_id: 7 (100%)
+- Courses defined: 1 (Uncategorized)
+- All dishes assigned to "Uncategorized" course (1861)

+**⚠️ DATA QUALITY CONCERN:** Only 7 dishes is suspiciously low for a Greek restaurant & pizza place.
+This pattern suggests:
+- Incomplete menu migration (similar to Xtreme Pizza, The Original Georgie's), OR
+- Restaurant may have closed/left platform

+**Action Taken:** Skipped - all dishes already have course_id. **REVIEW NEEDED** - Very low dish count suggests verification needed (check if missing menu items or closed).

 #### The Original Georgie's (Restaurant ID: 84)
 **Status:** ⚠️ SKIPPED - Already assigned but SUSPICIOUSLY LOW DISH COUNT | ⚠️ STATUS MISMATCH **Date:** 2025-11-03